mmbman/Katagiri/1985-10-18-Awakening-of-Faith-Talk-29.md

 So ignorance doesn't have its own root, no. We don't know from where it comes.
 So that's why mind, we don't know, in other words, we don't know why, how mind moves.
 But we can see mind moves because when your mind put in a certain situation, it moves beyond your control.
 That is called ignorance.

-And then when the mind starts to move, completely that mind is getting away from *tathagatagarbha*.
+And then when the mind starts to move, completely that mind is getting away from *tathāgatagarbha*.
 So it’s going far, far, far away, so going away constantly.
 That is called *samsara*, okay?
 Samsara world.
 That's why the cause, in order to establish the reproducing mind, there are cause, there are one-mind as a cause, and ignorance as a conditioned element, secondary cause.
 And then as a result, you can create samsara.
 That is samsaric world, human world.
 That is one systematical producing human mind.

 On the other hand, in order to establish the *analytic mind* and also *continuous mind*, there are certain systems there.
 That system is ignorance which exists as cause.
 Because analytic consciousness and continuous consciousness are indication of movement of mind.
 So already there is an ignorance.
 So ignorance is cause.